 As a general matter, there is a "strong presumption that Congress intends judicial review of administrative action."
 This presumption is embodied in the Administrative Procedure Act, which provides that "final agency action for which there is no other adequate remedy in a court [is] subject to judicial review."
 The Administrative Procedure Act applies "except to the extent that . . . statutes preclude judicial review," and issues relating to application of the presumption usually arise in determining whether there is "clear and convincing evidence" or "persuasive reason to believe" that Congress intended to preclude judicial review.
-The
+The presumption may be overcome by specific statutory language, but it also "may be overcome by inferences of intent drawn from the statutory scheme as a whole."

-108 EEOC v.
+110 EEOC v.
 Arabian American Oil Co., 499 U.S. 244, 248 (1991) (quoting Foley Bros, Inc. v.
 Filardo, 336 U.S. 281, 285 (1949)).
 See also Smith v.
 United States, 507 U.S. 197, 203-04 (1993) (interpretation of Federal Tort Claims Act as inapplicable in Antarctica is reinforced by presumption against extraterritorial application).
 Cf. Hartford Fire Ins.
 Co. v.
 California, 509 U.S. 764, 796 (1993) (Sherman Act applies to foreign conduct producing, and intended to produce, substantial effects in United States).

-109 Bowen v.
+111 Bowen v.
 Michigan Academy of Family Physicians, 476 U.S. 667, 670 (1986).
 See also McNary v.
 Haitian Refugee Center, 498 U.S. 479, 496 (1991) ("it is most unlikely that Congress intended to foreclose all forms of meaningful judicial review," given the presumption "that Congress legislates with knowledge of our basic rules of statutory construction").

-110 5 U.S.C. § 704.
+^{112 5} U.S.C. § 704.

-111 5 U.S.C. § 701(a).
+113 5 U.S.C. § 701(a).

-112 Lindahl v.
+114 Lindahl v.
 OPM, 470 U.S. 768, 778 (1985) (provision in Civil Service Retirement Act stating that OPM's "decisions... concerning these matters are final and conclusive and are not subject to review" interpreted as precluding review only of OPM's factual determinations, but as not precluding review of legal interpretations).
 The Lindahl Court contrasted other statutory language said to be "far more unambiguous and comprehensive" in precluding review.
 Id. at 779-80 & n.13 (citing 5 U.S.C. § 8128(b) ("action of the Secretary... is final and conclusive for all purposes and with respect to all questions of law and fact"); and 38 U.S.C. § 211(a) ("decisions of the Administrator on any question of law or fact... shall be final and conclusive and no other official or any court of the United States shall have power or jurisdiction to review any such decision").

-113 Abbott Labs. v.
+115 Abbott Labs. v.
 Gardner, 387 U.S. 136, 140 (1967) (pre-enforcement review of regulations under Federal Food, Drug, and Cosmetic Act is not precluded as a result of negative inference arising from fact that act has explicit authorization for review of other kinds of regulations).